Shichao Zhang - Piano

 Zhang has performed solo recitals, chamber-music concerts, and concerto performances throughout China, the United States, and Europe, including: China National Centre for the Performing Arts, the Forbidden City Concert Hall, the National Library of China Concert Hall, the Eppley Auditorium and Orpheum Theatre in Sioux City, Iowa, and the Rialto Center for the Arts in Atlanta.
 In the New York State, he has performed frequently at Eastman Theater, Eastman Kilbourn Hall, as well as the Geneva Smith Center for the Arts, the DiMenna Center for Classical Music (NYC), and WXXI 91.5 radio.
 He has debuted compositions of contemporary composers, such as Xin Huguang, Xue Jin, and Julian Cochran.
 He has been an adjudicator for many competitions, including the 3rd Macau-Asia Pacific Youth Piano Competition, the 18th Hong Kong (Asia) Piano Open Competition, the Prime Golden Bell Music Award of China, the Jiangxi Preliminary of the 3rd Kyoto International Music Competition.

 Dr. Zhang is currently on the faculty at the Bienen School of Music at the Northwestern University, and is a Visiting Professor at the Helongjiang University of Technology in China.
 He has been a full-time Visiting Artist-in-Residence at the Music Department of Skidmore College, where he taught a full studio and coached chamber music.
-In addition, Zhang has taught and coached solo piano and chamber music of students from the Eastman School of Music, Ithaca College School of Music, East Tennessee State University, Morningside College, Minzu University School of Music (Beijing, China), etc. His students have been accepted by schools such as Manhattan School of Music, Mannes School of Music, Oberlin Conservatory of Music, Cincinnati Conservatory of Music, Cleveland Institute of Music, East Tennessee State University, Bowling Green State University, Temple University, Ithaca College, University of South Carolina, University of Colorado Boulder, DePaul University, and Longy School of Music.
+In addition, Zhang has taught and coached solo piano and chamber music of students from the Eastman School of Music, Ithaca College School of Music, East Tennessee State University, Morningside College, Minzu University School of Music (Beijing, China), etc. His students have been accepted by schools such as Boston Conservatory, Bowling Green State University, Cincinnati Conservatory of Music, Cleveland Institute of Music, DePaul University, East Tennessee State University, Ithaca College, Longy School of Music, Manhattan School of Music, Mannes School of Music, Michigan University, Oberlin Conservatory of Music, San Francisco Conservatory of Music, University of Colorado Boulder, University of South Carolina, USC Thornton School of Music, and Temple University, etc.